 Intended outcome Success criteria Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 show that more than 80% of disadvantaged pupils met the expected standard.
+KS2 outcomes for disadvantaged pupils in mathematics are at least in line with those for other pupils.
 Improved phonics attainment among disadvantaged pupils.
-KS1 phonics outcomes in 2024/25 show that more than 80% of disadvantaged pupils met the expected standard.
-To achieve and sustain improved attendance for all pupils, particularly Sustained high attendance by 2024/25 demonstrated by: our disadvantaged pupils. the overall unauthorised absence rate for all pupils being no more than 1%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%. the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils being no more than 9% lower than their peers.
+Outcomes for disadvantaged pupils in phonics are at least in line with those for other pupils.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance by 2025 demonstrated by: the overall unauthorised absence rate for all pupils being no more than 1%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%. the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils being no more than 9% lower than their peers.
 Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-To achieve and sustain improved wellbeing for all pupils in our school, Sustained high levels of wellbeing by 2024/25 demonstrated by: particularly our disadvantaged pupils. qualitative data from pupil voice, pupil and parent/carer surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing by 2024/25 demonstrated by: Qualitative data from pupil voice, pupil and parent/carer surveys and teacher observations Sustained high levels of wellbeing demonstrated by qualitative data from student voice, student and parent surveys and teacher observations.
+Case studies demonstrate that children who have required SEMH support from the inclusion team are able to access all elements of the curriculum and achieve their academic targets at the end of KS2